danielsaidi/VandelayQr/README.md

 To use this feature, make sure to specify a `NSCameraUsageDescription` text in Info.plist.
 Otherwise, the app will crash.
-Also make sure that the app can access the scanned url.
-The demo does this by allowing any urls to be imported.
-In a real world app, allowing arbitary urls isn't probably a good idea :)
+Also make sure that the app can fetch the scanned url, by configuring the app `Info.plist` `NSAppTransportSecurity` setting.
+The app has `NSAllowsArbitraryLoads` set to `true`.
+For real world apps, this is considered a bad practice.

 ## Example Project